Introduction to unit tests

 - Also the expected messages can be specified.
 These will also be checked after performing a unit test.

 When specific data is needed to meet certain conditions in the code, the best practice is that the unit test doesn't rely on live data.
-Instead, data sets can be used as mock data, which guarantees that the necessary data is present for the test.
+Instead, data sets can be used as mock data.
+In this way, you can guarantee that the necessary data is available for the test.

 Sometimes a unit test is temporarily unnecessary and shouldn't be executed.
 Therefore, unit tests can be deactivated and activated again using the Activate unit test and Deactivate unit test tasks.